petercunha/Knock/README.md

 ### Disclaimer
-:warning: Using this program in it's current state is illegal.
+:warning: Using this program in it's current state is illegal in most countries.
 I am not responsible for your actions.

 ## Demo